 Please use footnotes sparingly.
 Indeed, try to avoid footnotes altogether and include necessary peripheral observations in the text (within parentheses, if you prefer, as in this sentence).
 If you wish to use a footnote, place it at the bottom of the column on the page on which it is referenced.
 Use Times 8-point type, single-spaced.

+Naïve Bayes

+Naïve Bayes is based majorly on Bayes’ theorem, which helps in finding conditional probabilities:

+PAB=PBAPAPB (5)

+Here A and B denote events.

+If there are multiple features (let’s say n), then the dependent feature vector is X = (x1, x2, … xn).
+Using this vector with class variable ‘y’, we get the equation below:

+PyX=PXyPyPX (6)

+Or,

+Pyx1, x2…xn=Px1, x2…xnyPyPx1, x2…xn (7)

-Naïve Bayes is based majorly on Bayes’ theorem, which helps in finding conditional probabilities ,.UOr, Bassumption: - This reduces the complexity of the equation given above as the term becomes 2..n due to independence.
+The defining property of Naïve Bayes is that here it makes a ‘naïve’ assumption: - all these features are independent of each other.
+This reduces the complexity of the equation given above as the term Px1, x2…xny becomes Px1yPx2y..Pxny due to independence.
 Hence, we get the simplified equation:

-8
+Pyx1, x2…xn=Px1, x2…xnyPyPx1, x2…xn (8)

+Or,

+Pyx1, x2…xn=Px1yPx2y..Pxny PyPx1)Px2..P(xn (9)

-Or, P2..n )P..P( 9 The above terms are easier to calculate, making this model a good choice for fast calculations.
+The above terms are easier to calculate, making this model a good choice for fast calculations.

 Multilayer Perceptron

 Na